WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/openObject.md

 **server** _string (Optional)_
 <sub>(Supported from v14.1)</sub>

-The name of the server on which the object with the `objectId` is stored.
-When needed the user will get the possibility to log in to this server.
+The name of the server, similar to as it is declared in the WWWSettings.xml file, on which the object with the `objectId` is stored.
+The user will get the possibility to log in to this server only when they are logged out.

+If the user is already logged in to Server A, a login action for Server B will not be performed.

 **Return value** _Object_